Philip Workman: 1981 armed robbery and murder of Lieutenant Oliver

 In 1981, at 28 years old, Workman was living with his wife and 8-year-old daughter in Columbus, Georgia, and was heavily addicted to cocaine.
 That summer, he hitchhiked to Memphis where, on August 5, 1981, he robbed a Wendy's restaurant with a .45 caliber semi-automatic pistol.

 During the robbery, an employee of the restaurant triggered a silent alarm after Workman granted her request to stand up to relieve a cramp in her leg.
 Three Memphis police officers, Ronald Oliver, Aubrey Stoddard, and Steven Parker, responded to the alarm.
 Upon their arrival, Workman attempted to flee across a nearby parking lot, where Lieutenant Ronald Oliver was then shot and killed.
+Workman shot another police officer in the arm and fired at a third police officer before being shot himself.
+Both Workman and the second officer recovered from their injuries.

-1982 trial
+Murder trial

 Workman was charged with the murder of Lieutenant Oliver.
 At the 1982 trial, Officers Stoddard and Parker testified that they had not fired their weapons, but that they had not seen Workman shoot Lt.
 Oliver.
+At his trial, Workman took the stand and admitted to firing the shot that killed Oliver, but claimed that he had not intended to kill him.

 The prosecution presented testimony from an alleged eyewitness, Harold Davis, who stated that he had parked his car in the restaurant parking lot and was 10 feet away when he saw Workman shoot Oliver.
 The defense lawyers accepted the police version, conducted no forensic or ballistics analysis and did not investigate Davis.
 At the sentencing phase of the trial, they presented no mitigating evidence, for example, of the physical abuse Workman had suffered as a child, and his drug addiction as an adult.
 Workman was found guilty of murder during the commission of a felony by the jury (under the "felony murder" rule).
 The jury recommended a sentence of death, finding five statutory aggravating circumstances:

 a) The defendant knowingly created a great risk of death to two (2) or more persons, other than the victim murdered, during the act of murder (Tenn.
 Code Ann. § 39-2-203(i)(3));

 b) The murder was committed for the purpose of avoiding, interfering with, or preventing a lawful arrest or prosecution of the defendant or another (Tenn.
 Code Ann. § 39-2-203(i)(6));

 c) The murder was committed while the defendant was engaged in committing, or was an accomplice in the commission of, or was attempting to commit, or was fleeing after committing or attempting to commit, the offense of robbery (Tenn.
 Code Ann. § 39-2-203(i)(7));